nfomon/shok/walkthrough.md

 variable.
 This is primarily meant for interactive use, to clean up unnecessary objects/names and save memory.

-`renew` is similar to deleting a variable and then re-`new`ing it as perhaps a different type.
+`renew` is similar to deleting a variable and then re-'new'ing it as perhaps a different type.
 There are two places you can do this:

 1. At the original scope of the variable, e.g. to re-use a variable name or fix a mistake.